SecurityCartoon.com

 About Sukamol Srikwan:

 Sukamol Srikwan has unusual insights into how typical computer users relate to threats.
 She also possesses illustration skills and a passion for public education.
-She has a PhD from University of California at San Diego, and is currently an Adjunct Assistant Professor of Informatics at Indiana University.
-Prior to joining Indiana University, she worked at the two most prominent Thai universities, Chulalongkorn University and Mahidol University.
-She has served in an advisory position to various Thai scientific agencies.
+She has a PhD from University of California at San Diego.
+She is currently a visiting researcher at Palo Alto Research Center and an Adjunct Assistant Professor of Informatics at Indiana University.
+She has worked at the two most prominent Thai universities, Chulalongkorn University and Mahidol University, and has served in an advisory position to various Thai scientific agencies.

 About Markus Jakobsson:

 Markus Jakobsson has a background in applied computer security, and a life-long interest in fraud and countermeasures.
-He is currently an Associate Professor at Indiana University at Bloomington and Associate Director of the Center of Applied Cybersecurity Research, and is soon joining Palo Alto Research Center as Principal Scientist.
-Prior to his current position, he was Principal Research Scientist at RSA Laboratories, Member of Technical Staff at Bell Laboratories, and Adjunct Associate Professor at New York University.
+He is currently Principal Scientist at Palo Alto Research Center, and CTO of RavenWhite Inc. Prior to his current position, he was Associate Professor at Indiana University, Principal Research Scientist at RSA Laboratories, Member of Technical Staff at Bell Laboratories, and Adjunct Associate Professor at New York University.
 He holds a PhD from University of California at San Diego.

 About what we are doing: